Sandushan8/AF-Project/README.md

-Download the project and run npm install
+Download the project and run below code in terminal

+npm install